kriszyp/cobase/README.md

 ```
 npm install cobase
 ```
 And then we can begin creating basic persisted data structures.
-A basic table or data store can be constructed by simply creating a class that extends `Persisted` and calling `register` on it:
+A basic table or data store can be constructed by simply creating a class that extends `Persisted`:
 ```
 import { Persisted } from 'cobase'
 class Project extends Persisted {

 }
-Project.register()
 ```
 And then we can begin adding data to it.
 ```